tjelvar-olsson/tjelvar-olsson.github.io/_drafts/embo_day8.md

 After lunch
 [Dr Veronica Grieneisen](https://www.jic.ac.uk/directory/veronica-grieneisen/)
-gave a talk about cell polarity and how it can be used to understand breaks of symmetry.
+gave a talk about cell polarity and how one can understand it through breaks of symmetry.

 If one considers a morphogen gradient, how can it be "read" by cells?
 Further,